tailscale-dev/deck-tailscale/readme.md

-This process is derived from the [official guide][official-guide], but has been tweaked to make the process smoother and produce an installation that comes up automatically on boot (no need to enter desktop mode) and survives system updates.
+This process is derived from the [official guide][official-guide], but has been tweaked to make the process smoother and produce an installation that comes up automatically on boot (no need to enter desktop mode).

 ## Installing Tailscale